Position

 Qualifications

-• High school diploma or equivalent required; additional certifications in pool maintenance are a plus.
+• High school diploma or equivalent required; additional certifications in pool maintenance or water treatment are a plus.

 • Proven experience as a Swimming Pool Service Technician or similar role.

-• Strong understanding of pool chemistry, equipment, and maintenance procedures.
+• Strong knowledge of pool chemistry and water treatment processes.

 • Excellent problem-solving skills and attention to detail.